 In the autumn of 1873, Saint John Bosco shared a vision with his spiritual director that would crystallize the spiritual wisdom of his entire life’s work.
 In this dream, he beheld the Church as a mighty ship besieged by enemy vessels bent on her destruction.
 Yet amid the chaos and bombardment, two towering columns rose from the sea, steadfast and unshakeable.
 One was crowned with a statue of the Immaculate Virgin, bearing the inscription “Help of Christians.”
-The other, taller and more enduring still, supported a Eucharistic Host and proclaimed “Salvation of believers.”
+The other, taller and more enduring still, supported a Eucharistic Host and proclaimed, “Salvation of believers.”
 The Pope, steering the flagship through the storm, safely moored the Church to these two columns.
 At that moment, all enmity dissolved.

 For Bosco, this vision was no mere spiritual fantasy.
 It was the culmination of decades spent educating poor and neglected youth.
 It revealed the deepest conviction of his pedagogical mission: that the salvation and flourishing of souls rests entirely upon devotion to Mary and frequent reception of the Eucharist.
 To understand Saint John Bosco as a teacher is to understand him as a herald of these two pillars, and to grasp their central importance for Catholic life today.